 Family Law Services

 The Pro Bono Project has been providing family law services since its inception.
-We provide services in domestic violence, dissolution, separation, and parentage actions.
+We provide services to Santa Clara County community members who have cases in Santa Clara County in domestic violence, dissolution, separation, and parentage actions.
 The actions may involve custody, visitation, and child support.
 Services can include advice, referral to other resources, preparation of documents, help with filing, coaching on self representation, negotiation and settlement, limited scope representation, and full legal representation.

 The Pro Bono Project can provide services through the following means: Family Law Clinics, Limited Scope or Full Representation, and Family Court Settlement Project.

 The Family Law Clinic provides intake, holds pro per clinics, completes form and provides limited representation by our volunteers.
 We can provide legal advice on family issues, as well as referrals to local agencies that can help you.